raffaelespazzoli/backstage-demo/README.md

 Tech:

-1. CRW still does not have a good inner loop. perhaps integrate tilt?
+1. OpenShift Dev Spaces still does not have a good inner loop. perhaps integrate tilt?

 Demo next steps

 - Integrate pelorus and monitoring of ci/cd metrics in backstage
-- implement the inner loop in CRW, improve workspace boot time, update to CRW new operator?
+- implement the inner loop in Dev Spaces, improve workspace boot time?
 - harden the pull/push secret scopes to exactly the repos needed by the app
 - create a git token secret for the ci/cd process (generalizes the approach when not using github action)
 - move to tekton when pipeline as a service is supported.